Photo: Biblioteca di Mafra, Portugal © Massimo Listri

 Syracuse University

-I am the Renée Crown Professor in the Humanities and Assistant Professor of Philosophy at Syracuse University.
+I am an Associate Professor of Philosophy at Syracuse University and a Faculty Fellow at Notre Dame’s Institute for Ethics and the Common Good for the 2025-2026 academic year.
 Before coming to Syracuse University in 2021, I taught at Boston College, Colgate University, and the University of Denver.
 I was also a Mandel postdoctoral fellow at the Hebrew University of Jerusalem.

 Much of my effort to promote diversity and inclusion in the discipline has focused on creating a support network for women working on Kant and post-Kantian philosophy.
-Together with Katharina Kaiser (UC Berkeley) and Samantha Matherne (Harvard), I organize a yearly summer colloquium in Berlin for women working in these areas.
+Together with Katharina Kaiser (UC Berkeley), Dina Emundts (FU Berlin), and Kristin Primus (UC Berkeley), I organize an annual summer colloquium in Berlin for women working in these areas.

 Research Projects